Swiss Museum of Transport Lucerne – Verkershaus Luzern

-The National Circus Knie is celebrating 100 years in 2019, is also one of the special exhibitions of this year (at Trains Hall).
+The Swiss National Circus Knie is celebrating 100 years in 2019, is also one of the special exhibitions of this year (at Trains Hall).
 Since June 2018, 1 original fighter plane of the Swiss Army is part of the exhibition.
 Update: new in 2019 Rega Helicopter!
 Access to the museum Hans Erni is included in the entrance; the museum is just behind the Arena.

 At the Arena, we can see an original airplane Douglas DC-3 and a Conair CV-990 Coronado, originals of Swissair, today Swiss.
-Playground with mini airplanes, construction area, TCS Kart, Model Train is also part of the Arena.
+Playground with mini planes, construction area, TCS Kart, Model Train is also part of the Arena.
 Honestly, it is hard to find time to see everything!
 The best to take a map at the entrance and choose two or three areas and let the kids have fun!
 Plan one day, if possible.